The Day Mars Invaded Earth

 The Day Mars Invaded Earth (a.k.a.
-Spaceraid 63) is an independently made 1963 black-and-white CinemaScope science fiction film, produced and directed by Maury Dexter, that stars Kent Taylor, Marie Windsor, and William Mims.
-The film was released by Twentieth Century Fox.
-Dexter later said the film's title came from Associated Producers' Robert L. Lippert and was meant to evoke memories of Fox's 1951 classic The Day the Earth Stood Still.
+Spaceraid 63) is a 1963 American independently made 1963 black-and-white CinemaScope science fiction film, produced and directed by Maury Dexter, starring Kent Taylor, Marie Windsor, and William Mims.
+It was written by Harry Spalding and released by Twentieth Century Fox.

 The film's storyline is a cross between George Pal's The War of the Worlds (1953), and Don Siegel's Invasion of the Body Snatchers (1956).
 Martian energy beings duplicate a scientist and his family as a first step toward their invasion of Earth to stop humanity's space programs.